troglobit/mini-snmpd/README.md

 Supported features:

 * SNMP version 1 and 2c
-* Community string authentication when using 2c or explicitely configured
+* Community string authentication when using 2c or explicitly configured
 * Read-only access (writing is not supported)
 * Includes basic system info like CPU load, memory, disk and network interfaces
 * Does not need a configuration file, but one is supported